visit-dav/visit/src/doc/python_scripting/functions.rst

 state : integer
-    A zero-based integer containing the time-state that we want to make active.
+    A zero-based integer containing the timestate that we want to make active.

 return type : CLI_return_t
     The SetTimeSliderState function returns 1 on success and 0 on failure.